UX design to interaction design, “you can stand under my umbrella”

 - Don Norman, Inventor of the term user experience.

 UX design is defined as a process employed by design departments and teams to develop products that offer relevant and meaningful experiences to users (we solemnly swore to no more jokes, didn’t we?).
 This comprises designing, right from acquiring to assimilating the product, including usability, functionality, and branding.

-UX design helps answer the important age-old questions – the What, the Why, and the How.
+UX design helps answer the important age-old questions—the what, the why, and the how.

 UX design focuses not only on product consumption but also on the overall process of acquiring, owning, and troubleshooting.
 In addition, UX design also concentrates on other elements of user experience such as fun, efficiency, and pleasure.
 Hence, it can be said that a good user experience meets the user’s needs in specific contexts.